Two POs fall in police net

-The city police on Monday arrested two proclaimed offenders wanted in different cases.
-The accused have been identified as Sodi Nahar, a resident of Mohalla Karar Khan in Jalandhar, and Kuldeep Singh of Dhilwan village in Rama Mandi.
-According to the police, Sodi was wanted in a case registered against him under Sections 21, 61and 85 of the Narcotic Drugs and Psychotropic Substances Act, 1985 at police division number 2 in 2020.
-He had been absconding for the last two years.
-Kuldeep was wanted in a case registered against him under Sections 452, 379B of the Indian Penal Code at the Rama Mandi police station in September 2019.
-He was declared PO by the local court last year on November 19.
+The rural police on Tuesday arrested two proclaimed offenders wanted in drug smuggling related cases.
+The accused have been identified as Chandan alias Aman Chadla, a resident of Garhshankar, district Hoshiarpur and Parminder Singh, a resident of Lakhad Kalan village in Kapurthala.

+According to the police, Chandan was wanted in a case registered against him under Sections 21, 61 and 85 of the Narcotic Drugs and Psychotropic Substances Act, 1985 at the Goraya police station in 2017.
+He had been absconding for the last four years.
+Parminder was wanted in a case registered against him under Section 21 of the NDPS Act at Lambra police station in April 2019.
+He was declared PO by alocal court on December 17 last year.

 Tribune Shorts